 Virtual DJ is incredibly versatile when it comes to music sources.
 While Spotify isn't a direct option, you have excellent alternatives built right in:

-Officially Supported Streaming Services in Virtual DJ
+Officially Supported Streaming Music Services in Virtual DJ

 Virtual DJ offers seamless integration with several professional and popular streaming services, allowing you to access vast online catalogs directly within the software (usually requiring a subscription to the respective service):